CSRC Research Grants, 2011-2012

 INDIGENOUS PHILOSOPHICAL AND SOCIAL INFLUENCE ON CHICANA/O IDEOLOGY IN THE TWENTIETH CENTURY

-Principal Investigator: Jose Serrano Najera, PhD students, UCLA Department of History
+Principal Investigator: Jose Serrano Najera, PhD student, UCLA Department of History

 This project utilized an oral history methodology to portray the social context of Chicana/o indigeneity.
 Najera’s goal was to demonstrate how Chicana/o indigeneity, based on oral tradition, has a disruptive effect on hegemonic understandings of indigeneity in Chicano Studies, the movement, or Mexican nationalist projects.
 Najera conducted oral interviews to answer this project’s questions and conducted archival research.